 Use conda for Environment Management:

-package.conda create --name data_env matplotlib
+data_env and install the matplotlib package.conda create --name data_env matplotlib

 conda activate data_env